 Let me be super clear about this: you should always use SharePoint Framework whenever possible!
 This blog post is about an extremely simple alternative when SPFx is simply not an option.
 And by extremely simple, I really mean it.
 It doesn’t even include webpack (or similar tools), which would give a ton of other benefits.
 So before you use this configuration, ensure that it covers your requirements (note: you won’t be able to use TypeScript ‘imports’!).

-Clearly that would never happen, so I had to find a super simple way to use TypeScript!
-It had to be something simple as it could not impact progress and time-frames already agreed with the client.
+Clearly, that would never happen, so I had to find a super simple way to use TypeScript with SharePoint!
+It had to be something simple as it could not impact progress and time-frames already agreed upon with the client.

 List of tech requirements: